You are currently viewing Paro Taktsang (Tiger’s Nest), the Sacred Place of Guru Rinpoche’s Enlightened Mind

 Paro Taktsang Caves

 There are eight caves in the monastery; four of them are comparatively easy to access.
 The cave where Guru Padmasambhava is believed to have entered first, on the back of the tiger, is known as the “Tholu Phuk” cave and the one where he meditates is known as the “Pel Phuk”.
-The main cave is entered through a narrow passage.
-The dark cave houses a dozen images of Bodhisattvas and butter lamps flicker in front of these idols.
-An elegant image of Chenrezig (Avalokitesvara) is also revered here.
+A narrow passage leads into the main cave.
+This dark cave has a dozen images of Bodhisattvas.

-The sacred site has white buildings with golden roofs, caves, and rocky terrain.
+Taktsang Monastery has white buildings with golden roofs, caves, and rocky terrain.
 Paro Taktsang Monastery consists of 4 main temples and several dwellings.
-All buildings are interconnected by staircases with steps carved into the rock.
+They are interconnected by staircases with steps carved into the rock.
 Almost every structure of the monastery complex has a balcony with a breathtaking view of the surrounding area.

 Near the temple’s base is the Langchen Pelgye Tsengay Lhakhangbuilt directly against the rock face.
 Opposite it, is the largest structure, a three-level building housing a Drubkhang (meditation retreat) on the ground floor, the Guru Sungjem Lhakhang on the middle level, and the Guru Tsengey Lhakhang on the upper floor.
 This building has a two-tiered Jabzhi-style roof and a golden Sertog finial to indicate its sacred nature.

-In the middle of the complex, past a curved flight of stairs hewn from the rock, is the Drolo Lhakhang.
+The Drolo Lhakhang is located in the center of the complex, beyond a curved set of stairs carved out of the rock.
 Higher still—and directly adjacent—is a hall housing butter lamps.
 Finally, at the apex of the site are two connected buildings called the Namsey Lhakhang and Tshepamed Lhakhang.
-The former building is a narrow two-level, tapered structure that sits dizzyingly at the extreme edge of the precipice.
+The previous building perches dizzyingly at the very edge of the cliff and is a tiny, tapered, two-story structure.
 The Tshepamed Lhakhang stands more snuggly to its rear.

 Guru Sungjem Lhakhang, the Shrine of Self-Speaking Guru